Options such as flexible work or life and career coaching will help you find the right work-life balance. Make going back to work a success.

 If you’re struggling, ask for help, please don’t suffer in silence.
 For example, if you have a partner and you’ve been doing all the home duties when you were at home, talk about how you will divide these in a fair way now that you’re both working.
-It’s important to avoid ending up with double the work when you go back to work.
-Even having a chat with a trusted colleague, mentor or friend who’s been there before can make all the difference.
+It’s important to avoid ending up with double the work when going back to work.
+Having a chat with a trusted colleague, mentor or friend who’s been there before can make all the difference.
 What worked for them?

 Learn more about how one of our expert coaches can help you achieve your goals when going back to work.
 Start shaping your future today – where, when and how you want.

 Free 15-minute call

 Book a call with one of our life coaches to discuss work-life balance